mannidung/electron-python-boilerplate/ReadMe.md

 Before every _npm install_ the command _electron-rebuild_ (node_modules/.bin/electron-rebuild) needs to be executed.
 This small script bundles the two commands.

 __NOTE__: Before running this script, make sure that your Python2 virtual environment is activated.

+## Under Windows

+__NOTE__:
+* In order to install pyinstaller you can't use _pip_ version 19.1.
+You need to use 18.1 or lower.
+This is due to a bug in pip 19.1.
+* In order to install the node module zerorpc you need the MSBuild tools installed.
+You can install them by running the command _npm install --global windows-build-tools_ in PowerShell as an administrator.